 Instead of chips: Instead of reaching for the bag of chips when you’re craving something salty, try reaching for a handful of nuts instead.
 That bag of chips is tempting, but it is high in sodium and is often high in saturated and trans fats.
 So when the urge for something crunchy and salty strikes, reach for those nuts.
-People who regularly eat nuts are 14 percent less likely to develop cardiovascular disease.
 Just don’t go overboard with them, because even though nuts contain heart-healthy unsaturated fats and fiber, there is such a thing as too much.
 A one-ounce handful is ideal.

 Instead of baked goods: Sweets like donuts, Danish pastries, and cookies are delicious, but they get most of their delicious flavor from some not-so-healthy ingredients like sugar and white flour, margarine and hydrogenated oils, which are high in trans-fat.
 To satisfy your sweet tooth, try a piece of dark chocolate instead, which is high in antioxidants and flavanols, which can help to lower blood pressure.3